What is Neurodiversity?

 Neurodiversity encompasses a wide range of neurological differences.
 Although considered to be a relatively new term, it is thought to have been coined by autism activist Judy Singer back in the 1990s in a bid to move away from the ’medical’ view of autism and the idea it is something that should be “cured”.

-The term “neurodiversity” is used to describe the 1 in 20 people who have any or more than one of the following:
+The term “neurodiversity” is used to describe the 20% of people who have:

 - Tourette’s Syndrome